Yiu-dororong/case-study-practice-1/README.md

 <img width="661" height="687" alt="cum fr" src="https://github.com/user-attachments/assets/8485cb03-454c-4eaf-95a7-7e98e5f51b3d" />

 This plot gives a overview how frequent the device is used.
-It revealed that only a half of the recorded usage showed that the respondant wears it whole day (24hours).
+It revealed that only a half of the recorded usage showed that the respondant wears it whole day (24 hours).
 Around one-fourth of the them wear less than 16 hours.
 It is uncertain whether this is due to "they do not wear them at sleep".
 ```
 dailyActivity <- dailyActivity %>%
   mutate(SedProp =SedentaryMinutes/TotalRecordedMinutes)